Is Free Counseling Right For You?

 Free counseling through government help and programs

-Unfortunately, there isn't simply a cut and dry answer when it comes to what services the government offers, as it varies from state to state and county to county.
-Generally speaking however, if you dial the number "211" (no matter where you are located, at least with regards to the United States), you will likely be connected to the human and social services within your specific area.
+Unfortunately, there isn't a simple, cut and dry answer when it comes to what services the government offers, as it varies from state to state and county to county.
+Generally speaking, however, if you dial the number "211" (no matter where you are located, at least with regards to the United States), you will likely be connected to the human and social services within your specific area.

 Free counseling through training clinics and universities

-This being the case, if you would prefer a face-to-face session, this is a great option for you to consider, seeing as it will likely be and include everything a "real" counseling session would have had you found it outside the walls of a training clinic, minus the cost.
+If you would prefer a face-to-face session, this is a great option for you to consider, seeing as it will likely be and include everything a "real" counseling session would have had you found it outside the walls of a training clinic, minus the cost.

 Before you consider these free counseling options though, be sure to make sure and check with your current insurance to see what exactly it is they offer as far as mental health care goes.
 Many people don't realize that they are covered for a certain number of counseling and/or therapy appointments each year at no cost to them.
 Additionally, consider free online trials (i.e. trials where you get one or more free sessions before having to commit to a membership fee).